-We now switch to considering the differences between the two ensembles for both measures of skill.
-In the regions discussed in section 4, only Northwestern Russia and, to some degree, Argentina showed agreement between anomaly correlation and potential predictability.
-In those cases both measures of predictability increased with the use of interactive soil moisture.
-Northeastern Australia, Southeastern Africa, Europe, Northern Brazil, Western Canada and Indo-China all showed similar values of potential predictability between the two ensembles while there was an increase in anomaly correlation with the interactive ensemble.
-Finally, in the South-Central U.S. and Western Australia anomaly correlation and potential predictability gave opposite results.
+b.
+Differences between the interactive ensemble and the climatological ensemble ity increased with the use of interactive soil moisture.
+Northeastern Australia, southeastern Africa, Europe, northern Brazil, western Canada, and Indo-China all showed similar values of potential predictability between the two ensembles, while there was an increase in anomaly correlation with the interactive ensemble.
+Finally, in the south-central United States and Western Australia anomaly correlation and potential predictability gave opposite results.
 The lack of agreement between these two measures of model skill is cause for concern, so we look here at the relationship in more detail.